Aldaviva/Kasa/Readme.md

 Each command can throw two main exceptions:
 - **`NetworkException`** if the TCP socket connection failed and could not be automatically recovered.
 Check the inner `SocketException` or `IOException` for the cause.
 - **`ResponseParsingException`** if the TCP server returned JSON that could not be deserialized, possibly because the API changed or the device is unsupported.

+If you try to run a command on an outlet that doesn't support it, it will throw a **`FeatureUnavailable`** exception, for example, if you try to retrieve the energy usage of an EP10 outlet which doesn't have an energy meter.
+You can check the `RequiredFeature` property of the exception to see which `Feature` was required, and you can call `IKasaOutlet.System.GetInfo()` and check the contents of the returned `SystemInfo` struct's `Features` set to see which features your outlet offers.

 Some methods also throw other exceptions in specific cases, such as `ArgumentOutOfRangeException` or `TimeZoneNotFoundException`.